dualfade/dynomutt/README.md

 - This is a new project in development, Please do not use yet.
 - Dynomutt uses asyncio websockets.
 - Dynomutt uses bottle as middleware routing and a asyncronous gevent listener.
-- Two dedicated injection endpoints, one dynamic and one paramterized.
+- Two dedicated injection endpoints, one dynamic and one parameterized.
 - All HTTP verbs supported, main focus is WebSocket CRUD injection.
+- WebSocket Headers and Authorization schemes.
+- WebSocket Proxy token?= support.
 - More to come.

 ## License